-.Hence if we know the current transformation ratio $(\frac{I_1}{I_2})$ Then line current is obtained by multiplying the

-ammeter reading i.e,
+.Hence if we know the current transformation ratio $(\frac{I_1}{I_2})$ Then line current is obtained by multiplying the ammeter reading i.e, I_2 by the ratio $\frac{I_1}{I_2}$.

-$$I_2$$

-by the ratio $\frac{I_1}{I_2}$.

 Clip-on or clamp-on type current transformer is also very common.
 In such, lamp on meters the core of transformer is so arranged that it can be opened out at hinged section by pressing a handle.
 When the core is thus opened, it permits the admission of heavy current carrying bus bar or conductor in between the core.
-When core is tightly closed, the current carrying conductor or feeder acts as a single turn primary whereas the secondary is connected across the standard ammeter mounted between the handle and the arm.
+When core is tightly closed, the current carrying conductor or feeder acts as a single the secondary is turn primary whereas connected across standard the ammeter mounted between the handle and the arm.